Investing in Japan

 A foreign company establishing a subsidiary company in Japan must choose to establish the subsidiary company as a joint-stock corporation (Kabushiki-Kaisha (K.K.)), limited liability company (Godo-Kaisha), or similar entity stipulated by Japan's Companies Act.
 Both unlimited partnerships (Gomei-Kaisha) and limited partnerships (Goshi-Kaisha) are granted corporate status under the Companies Act, but they are rarely chosen in practice because equity participants bear unlimited rather than limited liability.
 All types of subsidiary companies can be established by completing the required procedures stipulated by law and then registering the corporation.
 A subsidiary is a separate corporation from the foreign company, so the foreign company will bear the liability of an equity participant stipulated by law for all debts and credits generated by the activities of the subsidiary.
 Other methods by which a foreign company may invest in Japan using a Japanese corporation but without establishing a subsidiary are by establishing a joint venture with a Japanese enterprise or investment company, and by equity participation in a Japanese enterprise.

 Joint-stock corporations and limited liability companies are similar insofar as liability in them is limited to the assets contributed by equity participants.
-Compared with joint-stock corporations, however, limited liability companies have greater freedom of self-government through their articles of association and, unlike joint-stock corporations, they are not obligated to have their financial statements approved annually by their members and do not have to publish their financial results.
+Compared with joint-stock corporations, however, limited liability companies have greater freedom of self-government through their articles of association and, unlike joint-stock corporations, they may stipulate the procedures for preparing and approving their financial statements in their articles of association as there are no laws and regulations relating to finalizing annual financial statements and do not have to publish their financial results.
 Additionally, although their members are as a rule required to execute business, their articles of association may allow for the appointment of “managing partners.”